openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 | 61     | BSP/Xcom-CAN          |
 |--------|-----------------------|

-More Details about that can be found in the technical specification and appendix for Studer RTU Modbus protocoll.
+More Details about that can be found in the technical specification and appendix for Studer RTU Modbus protocol.
 Check default config (dip switches 1 and 2 off) while configuring the pin-out on the RS-485!

 Multicast writes on any devices of given class, but reads only on the first available device (Not Summary!).
 As currently there are no writes available, 10/20/40 is useless for now.